 (ii) any other purpose reasonably related to the aforesaid.

-(d) conducting market research, analytics and surveys to enable the IPOS Group to understand and determine customer preferences and demographics for us to offer you products and services as well as special offers and marketing programmes which may be relevant to your preferences and profile; and/or
+(d) conducting market research, analytics and surveys to enable IPOS to understand and determine customer preferences and demographics for us to offer you products and services as well as special offers and marketing programmes which may be relevant to your preferences and profile; and/or

 (e) any other purpose reasonably related to the aforesaid.